 See David Plant's excellent British Civil Wars site for more details of the Civil Wars, Commonwealth and Protectorate.

-Parliament authorised the trial of Charles I, 6th January 1649
+English Parliament authorised the trial of Charles I: 6th January 1649

-Richard Cromwell resigns as Lord Protector, 25th may 1659
+Richard Cromwell resigned as Lord Protector: 25th may 1659